waggle-sensor/waggle/nodecontroller/docs/create_waggle_image.md

 Note that the last line contains packages we do not want to be removed !
 Those package have a plus character as suffix.

-In case you want sort the list of packages after modifiying.
+In case you make changes to the above list of packages, you may want to sort it afterwards:
 ```bash
 echo b a | tr " " "\n" | sort | tr "\n" " "
 ```